BIC-MNI/Register/Documentation/register.md

 ## BUGS

 Sometimes turning the tags visibilities off does not turn them off.

-Switching between colour map and rgb mode or double/single buffer on the OpenGL version sometimes prints error messages, or core dumps.

 In smooth interpolation mode, filtering has not been implemented.